The Malta Tourism Authority is once again organising the Cribs and Christmas Art Exhibition at the Auberge d'Italie, Merchants Street, Valletta.

 HISTORY OF CHRISTMAS CRIBS IN MALTA

-The cribs produced today in Malta are varied and made up of a combination of material, whether papier-mâché, polysthyrene, rocks, wood etc. Some cribs have mechanised figurines that animate them cribs.
-The main ambience theme surrounding the nativity scene is typically rural and depicts daily life of old.
+The cribs produced today in Malta are varied and made up of a combination of material, whether papier-mâché, polysterene, rocks, wood etc. Some cribs have mechanised figurines that animate them .
+The nativity scene is typically surrounded by a rural and while at the same time it depicts daily life in Malta of olden centuries.